karehaa/DoIT/README.md

 ## 24/01/2025
 BACK TO WORK! finally after going through exam weeks i can go back to work on this project, i have been neglecting this project for most of my holidays but it is fine! because i need rest too after all the hectic exam weeks in order to avoid getting burnt out, and so now i finally choose to get back to work.
 Very excited!

+## 27/01.2025
+Made a few configuration, especially on the floating button.
+But i still have a slight problem, that is how am i supposed to send the text data from the alert window to the todo page?
+Because i need to do that in order to turn the texts written by the users to the checkable lists.
+Am i right? or am i missing something?
+Well i will just have to find out.
+I will find a way.